“When Dinosaurs Rules the World”

 A lot of insects eat plants.
 So why don’t they eat all the plants on earth?

-The reason why they don’t is because their population would go down.
-It would follow a predator prey model of population.
+The reason why they don’t is that their population would go down.
+It would follow a predator-prey model of the population.
 It would be hard for them to eat all the plants and many would die from lack of food.

 What is the Insect Problem?